supermy/lua-resty-lrucache/README.markdown

 Installation
 ============

+brew install luajit-openresty

+If you need to have luajit-openresty first in your PATH, run: echo 'export PATH="/usr/local/opt/luajit-openresty/bin:$PATH"' >> /Users/moyong/.bash_profile

+For compilers to find luajit-openresty you may need to set: export LDFLAGS="-L/usr/local/opt/luajit-openresty/lib" export CPPFLAGS="-I/usr/local/opt/luajit-openresty/include"

+For pkg-config to find luajit-openresty you may need to set: export PKG_CONFIG_PATH="/usr/local/opt/luajit-openresty/lib/pkgconfig"

+==> Summary
+🍺  /usr/local/Cellar/luajit-openresty/2.1-20210510: 38 files, 1.8MB

 It is recommended to use the latest [OpenResty release](https://openresty.org).
 At least OpenResty 1.4.2.9 is required.
 Recent versions of OpenResty only support LuaJIT, but if you are using an older version, make sure to enable